ykhuang0817/Inflated_3DConvNets/README.md

 # Inflated_3DConvNets
-This is the source code of infated 2D ConvNets into 3D
+This is the source code of infated 2D ConvNets into 3D, coming soon.